-Below is the LaTeX code and the PDF output for a simple sample document.
-First you will see a readable version of the code followed by the LaTeX PDF output.
-At the bottom of the page, you will find a easy to copy version of the code if you would like to play around with it and compile it on your computer.
+Easy to Read Code is a readable version of the code followed by the LaTeX text output, titled Compiled Code.
+At the bottom of this page, labeled Copyable Test, you will find a copyable version of the code if you would like to copy it and then paste it to your own computer.
+Play around with it and then compile it on your computer!

 % This is a simple sample document.
 For more complicated documents take a look in the excersice tab.
 Note that everything that comes after a % symbol is treated as comment and ignored when the code is compiled.